kianenigma/what-blockchain-actually/content/Content/Scaling/Scaling Out - Pure Multi-chain.md

+---
+Description: Splitting a single blockchain into multiple blockchains naively.
+---

 Then, drawing upon the [[Introduction - Why Scaling Matters#Sequential Blockchains]] analogy of seeing the entire validator set as a single-threaded CPU, we can build our first [[Sharding|sharded]] blockchain design:

 > If I have 1000 validators that are securing one blockchain, what if I have 2 blockchains that are each secured by 500 validators?